tomertsrouya/library-managment-web-application/README.md

 TODO:
 - Go to get_book_info and add your google api-key.
-- Go to db_conection and ad your mysql db info.
+- Go to db_conection and add your mysql db info.